7 Tips for Dads During Labor and Delivery - Baby Chick

 6. Be Flexible and Be Prepared

 You and your partner may have a certain way you want your baby to be born, but it’s ultimately up to your baby.
-Things can change if your baby is breech, tangled in the umbilical cord, has a low heart rate, etc. As long as the baby is okay, you can try other things before resorting straight to a C-section.
+Things can change if your baby is breech, tangled in the umbilical cord, has a low heart rate, etc. If the baby is okay, you can try other things before resorting to a C-section.
 However, you need to be flexible with your plan and prepared if changes occur.
 It’s important to ask questions and watch videos about vaginal births and C-sections before the big day.
 You don’t want to be surprised or unsure of what’s going on.
 It can cause a lot of fear in you and your partner—something neither of you wants to experience during the birth of your baby.

 7. Hire a Doula

-If this all sounds like a lot and too much to have all on your shoulders, that’s okay.
+If this all sounds like a lot and too much to have on your shoulders, that’s okay.
 It’s normal to feel this way.
-Men used not to be allowed in the delivery room, and now they are expected to be experts at supporting laboring women.
+Men used to not be allowed in the delivery room, and now they are expected to be experts at supporting laboring women.
 They are supposed to know how to help their partners have a beautiful and happy birth experience.
 To massage her, get her ice, fan her until she cools down, coach her with each contraction, keep her comfortable, know which position for her to get in next, advocate for her, and more.
 You are also becoming a father at this moment too.
 It’s a lot to handle.
 A doula will honor all of this.

 There it is!
 My 7 tips for dads during labor and birth to help you be the perfect birth partner.
 Let us know if there is anything you would add to the list. 🙂